Submissions

 Acceptable topics for submission include advice for internship and career success; discussions of current events and public relations issues; best Chapter practices for fundraising, recruiting and connecting with professionals; advice for planning meetings and events; or other topics that are relevant to students.

 Each post should either share advice and ideas that the reader can use, or analyze an issue readers can respond to and discuss.
-All posts should end with a question that can stir dialogue in the comments.
+Bloggers are encouraged to end their article with a question that can stir dialogue in the comments.

 Guidelines